rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 ---

-# Create virtual machines across mulitple regions in parallel with the Java SDK
+# Create virtual machines across mulitple regions in parallel with Java

 This guide and associated sample creates mulitple virtual machines in different Azure regions in parallel using the [Azure management libraries for Java](https://github.com/Azure/azure-sdk-for-java).
 Each virtual machine is assigned its own public IP address and a storage account and virtual network in each region is created for the virtual machines to use.
 A traffic manager is also created to optimize performance across the virtual machines.

 Complete sample code for this scenario can be found on [Github](https://github.com/Azure-Samples/compute-java-create-virtual-machines-across-regions-in-parallel).

-> [!WARNING]
+> [!INFO]
-> The sample creates a total of 48 VMs running Ubuntu 16.04 LTS of [size STANDARD_DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-sizes) across four regions.
+> The sample creates a total of 48 VMs running Ubuntu 16.04 LTS of [size STANDARD_DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-sizes) across four regions by default.
+These virtual machines and their resources are deleted before the sample finishes execution.
-> Customize the sample to create a number of VMs of the size, region, and operating system environment you need.

 ## Authenticate with Azure